What Are The FHA Cashout Refinance Mortgage Loans Versus Other Loan Programs

 If the homeowner has owned the subject property for less than 12 months prior to applying for FHA Cashout Refinance Mortgage Loans, the Loan to Value and/or Cumulative Loan To Value (LTV/CLTV) is capped to the lesser of the subject property appraised value and/or the original purchase price of the property.

-- If the homeowner has occupied and owned the subject property for at least one year to applying for mortgage application, then 85% LTV and/or CLTV will be based on the appraisal of the property.
+- If the homeowner has occupied and owned the subject property for at least one year to apply for mortgage application, then 85% LTV and/or CLTV will be based on the appraisal of the property

 Occupancy Of Former Investment Property